Adolfo Pérez Esquivel: Recent years

 Pérez Esquivel is a permanent lecturer at the University of Buenos Aires Faculty of Social Sciences, where he directs the seminar "Culture for Peace and Human Rights".

-He opposed the European intervention in the 2011 Libyan Civil War and warned against an intervention in the Syrian Civil War.
+Pérez Esquivel opposed the European intervention in the 2011 Libyan Civil War and warned against an intervention in the Syrian Civil War.
 In the aftermath of the death of Osama bin Laden, he sent a letter to President Barack Obama suggesting the United States killed rather than tried bin Laden because he could have revealed unsettling information about 9/11.
 He argued, "You know that there are people who have investigated the tragic events of 9/11/2001 and claim there is evidence that this was a self-coup (self-inflicted attack)."
 Later, he added, "this event was the perfect excuse to launch a war against Afghanistan and Iraq and now against Libya," and referred to the United States an "axis of evil."

 Pérez Esquivel expressed himself regarding the 2013 election of Archbishop of Buenos Aires Jorge Bergoglio as Pope Francis, stating that as Provincial superior of Jesuits "he had lacked the sufficient courage shown by other Bishops to support our cause for human rights during the dictatorship."
 Pérez Esquivel also said that "Bergoglio did what he could given his age at that time."
 He, however, clarified that the future Pope "was no accomplice and had no links with the dictatorship" and that while "it is said he did not do enough to get two priests out of jail, I know personally that many bishops called on the military junta for the release of prisoners and priests and that these requests were not granted."

 In June 2017, he defended the government of Nicolás Maduro in Venezuela, saying that the country was undergoing a coup d'état attempt, orchestrated by the United States.

 He was hospitalized in January 2022 following a stroke.